Japan

 Visitor characteristics

-- Two thirds of all visits from Japan to the UK originate in the Greater Tokyo Metropolitan Area.
+- Two thirds of all Japanese visits to the UK originate in the Greater Tokyo Metropolitan Area, with 57% from Tokyo itself.

 Explore the inbound data in full